 The networking event is open to anyone interested in learning more about the Buy Local initiative in Door County.
-Attendees are asked to make a $5 donation to help defray costs; refreshments and appetizers will be served.
-To RSVP for this event by Friday, November 1, or ask questions, please email firstname.lastname@example.org or call 920.743.3113 ext.
-200.
+Attendees are asked to make a $5 donation to help defray costs.
+Refreshments and appetizers will be provided, featuring tasty food from Sammi Rae’s Homemade and beverages from Shipwrecked Restaurant & Brew Pub Inn.
+To RSVP for this event by Monday, February 3rd or if you have questions, please email firstname.lastname@example.org or call 920.743.3113 ext.
+203.

-To join Door County Buy Local or to check out the event schedule, visit the Buy Local website at www.doorcounty-buylocal.com.
+To join Door County Buy Local or to check out the event schedule, visit the Buy Local Website at www.doorcounty-buylocal.com.
 The site also features a searchable database of Door County businesses and service providers.

 The Door County Economic Development Corporation (DCEDC) is a public/private partnership dedicated to improving the economic vitality of the county and its residents.
 Founded in 1989, DCEDC has been successful in helping existing businesses create and retain thousands of jobs through a myriad of programs and initiatives.
 Additionally, DCEDC places strong emphasis on fostering entrepreneurial instincts in county residents as well as those who vacation on the Door County Peninsula.
 Door County Economic Development Corporation offices are located within the small business incubator DCEDC founded in 1997 at 185 East Walnut Street in the Sturgeon Bay Industrial Park.

 Learn more about this new Door County Business owner:

 Door County’s Harbor Hardware Marches Forward